 Homer Electric Association (HEA) is a member-owned electric utility serving the central and southern areas of the Kenai Peninsula in Alaska.
-We are seeking a Power Plant Operator/Rover at our Bradley Lake Facility to join our team.
+We are excited to be searching for a Power Plant Operator/Rover in the Soldotna Power Plant.
 We truly believe in the cooperative values of integrity, accountability, innovation and commitment to community and a successful candidate will have an opportunity to directly impact these values.

 DUTIES AND RESPONSIBILITIES:

-Responsible for monitoring power plant operations; performing maintenance activities as scheduled and as required.
+Responsible for monitoring power plant operations; performing routine maintenance activities to ensure plant equipment are in excellent working order; perform minor electrical/mechanical construction for capital improvements as required.

-Operating equipment as needed to support the power plant operation.
+Operating equipment as needed to support the power plant equipment and operation.

 Maintaining plant equipment logs and records and provide input for development of maintenance schedules.